Highlights of the Collection - Take Two

 *Marjory Stoneman Douglas - The Everglades: River of Grass (1947)

-Douglas is credited with almost singlehandedly saving the Everglades (although I am sure there are many others whose work was invaluable - the whole “singlehandedly” thing is catchy but, I suspect, somewhat unfair to many good people).
+Douglas is credited with almost singlehandedly saving the Everglades (although I am sure there are others whose work was also invaluable - the whole “singlehandedly” thing is catchy but perhaps unfair to many good people).
 This is a first printing, which is tough to find.
-Another book by MSD in the Collection is inscribed by her.
+Another book by MSD in the Collection, Florida: The Long Frontier (1967), is inscribed by her.
 [Link]

 *Aldo Leopold - A Sand County Almanac (1949)